tscript3r/notify-monitor/README.md

 #### General info
-Did you ever wanted to be as soon as possible be informed about lets say an new added car with an good price to an advertising service, so that no one will be quicker than you?
+Did you ever wanted to be as soon as possible be informed about lets say an new added car with an good price on an advertising service, so that no one will be quicker than you?
 Or are you tired to checkout every ad services for what you are looking for?
 That is why I created this API.
 This service is designed to collect only the new ads and